News | Sign Up | A LEVER FOR SCALE

 Racial Disparity Among Young Children Living in Low-Income Households: High

-Black, Hispanic/Latino, and Native children aged 0-8 are significantly more likely to be living in households below 200% FPL than are Asian and non-Hispanic White children.2
+Black, Hispanic/Latino, and Native children aged 0-8 are significantly more likely to be living in households below 200 percent FPL than are Asian and non-Hispanic White children.2

 (NOTE: Selecting for age 0-8, state, and race can yield small cell sizes that can make percentages less accurate.
 Bars marked with S indicate data with extremely small cell sizes, which is not displayed.
 Bars marked with C should be interpreted with caution.
 Though the cell sizes are larger, they still fall below a threshold of reliability.)